logicalguess/angular-with-react/README.md

         }
     }

-## Using React for views and Angular for routing and the rest
+## Using React for views and Angular for routing, etc

-The React syntax is a big downside in my opinion, but it can be done:
+The React syntax is a big downside in my opinion, but if we want we can render React components from Angular controllers:

     myapp.controller('IndexCtrl', function ($scope, $injector) {
         // converting the plain JavaScript object with presentation/interaction logic into a React component